CodeFactoryLLC/CoreAutomation.AspNet/README.md

 # CoreAutomation.AspNet
-CodeFactory Command Library that provides a reference implementation of automation for ASP.Net Core projects.
+CodeFactory Command library that provides a reference implementation of automation for ASP.Net Core projects.